Some memories of Miami and Dade County in the 50's, 60's and 70's. You know you grew up in old Miami or Dade County if you remember:

 WFUN-AM 790 Fun Radio, WQAM's main competitor - not my favorite

-WAMI-AM Whammy Radio - limited to broadcasting rock from sunrise to sunset - their broadcast tower was east of the Palmetto in a remote field in West Hialeah - I got to push the button taking them off the air at sunset a few times because I delivered The Miami News to the station engineers there
+WAME-AM Whammy Radio - limited to broadcasting rock from sunrise to sunset - their broadcast tower was a few hundred fee east of the Palmetto in a remote field in West Hialeah just north of where Westland Mall was built (about where W. 53rd or 54 Street is now).
+I got to push the button taking them off the air at sunset a few times because I delivered The Miami News to the station engineers there.

 Steve Alaimo, a local rock and roll singer with national hit records - sang frequently at dances held at Hialeah Municipal Auditorium